Fallstop/GSheetBells/docs/raspberryPi/index.rst

 Enter ``sudo raspi-config``, use the arrow keys and enter to enter the network sub-menu.
 Change the Hostname something relevant (make sure to make a note).
 Wait then enter the Interfacing options and enable **I2C**.
 Once that is done, the last thing to do in these settings is in the boot menu You can then exit raspi-config.
 Next you want to change the name of the default user by executing ``sudo passwd``, and follow the prompts.

-Next just make sure the dependencies are installed.
-(It may take some time)

-``sudo apt update && sudo apt install python3 python3-pip screen nano``

-After the dependencies are installed, clone the code into Raspberry Pi's home directory:
-``git clone https://github.com/Fallstop/GSheetBells.git``
-Then configure permissions
+Next clone the code into Raspberry Pi's home directory ``git clone https://github.com/Fallstop/GSheetBells.git`` Then configure permissions
 ::